ophilon/linux-quiz/README.md

 * How can you list the contents of a package?
 * How can you determine which package is better: openssh-server-5.3p1-118.1.el6_8.x86_64 or openssh-server-6.6p1-1.el6.x86_64 ?
 * Can you explain to me the difference between block based, and object based storage?
+* There is a system call unlink.
+Why it's named this way?
+* bash command processor at first devides command string on tokens.
+What it does next?
+* How many bash EXPANSIONs do you know?

 #### [[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>